tutla53/needle-valve/README.md

 # Pressure Regulator with Servo-Valve Mechanism
-This repository contains the programs to control servo-valve actuator.
+This repository contains the programs to pressurized soft robot chamber.